SWEN-101/2221-SWEN-101-02-1/README.md

 ## Prerequisites

-- github accounts and basic github.io knowledge
-- university account
+- University Account
+- 2 Factor authentication device.
+(Phone primarily)
--
+- Basic web traversal knowledge

 ## How to access it or run it  <_add when applicable_>

-1. Click the link provided above to view Communikey.
+1. Click the link provided at the top of the README.md (this file)
-2. Navigate through the website using hyperlinks.
+2. Navigate through the website using links/images/buttons.

 ## Known bugs and disclaimers
-(It may be the case that your implementation is not perfect...)

-Document any known bug or nuisance.
-If any shortcomings, make clear what these are and where they are located.

-## Link or full list of requirements
- <_you could linkto the specific private board where your backlog is kept_>

-## License
+1. Text escaping boxes /
+2. Boxes uncentered on some screens.

-Proprietary Software.
+Proprietary Software License.
 See LICENSE for Details